 Within six months of their initial employment, mandatory reporters will take a two-hour training course involving the identification and reporting of child abuse, or submit evidence they've taken the course within the previous three years.
-After July 1, 2019, employees who have previously taken mandatory reporter training will be required to take the two-hour training course before the expiration of their current training certificate.
 Once the training course has been taken, the certificate will remain valid for three years.
-Employees who have taken the post-July 1, 2019 two-hour training course will take the one-hour follow up training course every three years and prior to the expiration of their certificate.
+Employees who have taken the two-hour training course will take the one-hour follow up training course every three years and prior to the expiration of their certificate.

-Iowa Code §§ 232.67-.77; 232A; 235A; 280.17.
+Legal Reference: Iowa Code §§ 232.6777; 232A; 235A; 280.17.
 441 I.A.C.
 9.2; 155; 175.